NC State[ UO Linguistics | NCSU Linguistics | NCSU Libraries ]

 from a variety of languages (predominately American dialects in North Carolina and the southeastern United States).

-Many of the collections housed in SLAAP are indexed in the language resource catalog maintained by OLAC.
-To find information about many of the collections in SLAAP, you can view SLAAP's entries in the OLAC catalog here and SLAAP's main entry at OLAC here.
-(This work is ongoing - eventually about 50 collections will be listed in OLAC.)
+Many of the collections housed in SLAAP are indexed in the language resource catalog maintained by OLAC, and this is the best source for a list of collections available in SLAAP.
+To find information about many of the collections in SLAAP, please see SLAAP's entries in the OLAC catalog.
+You may also want to view SLAAP's main entry at OLAC.

-More information is available by following the links on the left, in particular the F. A. Q. page.
-Kendall 2007a also provides a good general introduction to SLAAP.
+More information is available on the about SLAAP page.
+Kendall 2007a also provides a general introduction to SLAAP.

-With thanks to the North Carolina State University Libraries, the North Carolina Language and Life Project, and the William C. Friday Endowment at NC State University for their support. © Tyler Kendall
+With thanks to the North Carolina State University Libraries, the NCSU College of Humanities and Social Sciences, the Language and Life Project, and the William C. Friday Endowment at NCSU for their support. © Tyler Kendall